lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 a OneAsymmetricKey, it follows the description in {{priv-key}}.

-When the ML-DSA private key appears outside of an Asymmetric Key Package in an environment that uses ASN.1 encoding, it can be encoded as an OCTET STRING by using the ML-DSA-PrivateKey type.
+When the ML-DSA private key appears outside of an Asymmetric Key Package in an environment that uses ASN.1 encoding, it can be encoded using one of the the ML-DSA-PrivateKey CHOICE formats defined in {{priv-key}}.
+The seed format is RECOMMENDED as it efficiently stores both the private and public key.

 {{examples}} contains example ML-DSA public keys encoded using the textual encoding defined in {{?RFC7468}}.